-In a food processor, combine the egg, anchovies, lemon juice, parsley, and cayenne.
+In a food processor, combine the mayonnaise, anchovies, lemon juice, parsley and cayenne.
 Blend until smooth.
-With the motor running, slowly add the oil to make a mayonnaise.
 Transfer the sauce to a bowl and refrigerate, covered tightly, for up to 2 days, until ready to serve.

-Cut the calamari into 1/4-inch rings.
+Cut the squid into 1/3-inch rings.
 If the tentacles are large, halve or quarter them lengthwise.
 Refrigerate until ready to use.

-Combine the flour and graham cracker crumbs in a bowl.
-Divide the calamari into 2 or 3 batches for easier frying.
-Toss each batch in the flour mixture to coat evenly.
-Shake the calamari in a mesh strainer to shed excess coating.
+In a shallow bowl, combine the flour and graham cracker crumbs.
+Toss 1/3 of the squid in the flour mixture to coat evenly.
+Shake the squid in a mesh strainer to shed extra coating.
 Using tongs or a slotted spoon, gently lower each batch of calamari into the hot oil and fry until golden brown, about 2 minutes.
-Remove with slotted spoon and drain on paper towels.
+Remove with a slotted spoon and drain on paper towels.
 Sprinkle with salt.
-The cooked calamari can be kept warm in a low oven while you continue.
-Check your oil temperature (360 degrees F) and repeat with the remaining calamari.
-Serve hot with the chilled anchovy mayonnaise.

 The cooked squid can be kept warm in a low oven while you continue.
 Check your oil temperature and repeat with remaining calamari.
 Serve hot with chilled anchovy mayonnaise.

 Adapted from a recipe in the Union Square Cafe Cookbook,